ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_gps.md

 However, this reference system is impractical for describing the motion and representing the environment around objects in or close to the earth’s surface: Imagine your robot is located on a soccer field and you want it to move from one end to the other, your navigation task would look something like:

-“go from X=4789.413km, Y=177.511km z=4194.292km to X=4789.475km, Y=177.553km z=4194.22km”
+"go from X=4789.413km, Y=177.511km z=4194.292km to X=4789.475km, Y=177.553km z=4194.22km"

 Addinally, if your robot has for instance a 2D lidar, you would have to transform its data to this reference system as well.
-It would make much more sense to create a local reference system where you could tell your robot “go 100 meters forward” and your sensor data could populate your environment representation accordingly, right?
+It would make much more sense to create a local reference system where you could tell your robot "go 100 meters forward" and your sensor data could populate your environment representation accordingly, right?

 To cope with this, geodesy proposes several planar projection systems for localization with respect to the surface of the earth.
 One of them is the [UTM coordinate system](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), which assumes earth is an ellipsoid and divides it in 60 zones, each of them spanning across 6 longitude degrees.
 A zone represents the projection of the ellipsoid’s surface over a secant cylinder parallel to its central meridian; each of them is then split into 20 latitude bands that span across 8 latitude degrees, which create local grid zones where positions are expressed using planar coordinates from the origin of the zone.
 The image below shows the grid zones spanning across South America.